Uno Flip!: Scoring

 Points are scored based on the side that is in play after the last card is laid down.
 If a player goes out by using any card that requires the next player to draw, that player must draw the appropriate number of cards before the scores are tallied.

 The first player to score 500 points wins the game.

 Reception

 On Board Game Geek, the game scored 6.6 out of 10.
-A digital adaptation also received "generally positive reviews", according to the review aggregator Metacritic.
+A digital adaptation also received "generally positive reviews", according to the review aggregator platform Metacritic.